dydxprotocol/solo/docs/typescript.md

   </a>
 </div>

-TypeScript library for interacting with the dYdX DolomiteMargin smart contracts and HTTP API.
+TypeScript library for interacting with the DolomiteMargin smart contracts and HTTP API.

 ### Install